lucamne/shell-project/README.md

 # shell-project
-diy unix shell implementing program execution, parallel processes, and built in commands: "exit", "cd", and "path"
+diy unix shell implementing program execution, parallel processes, file redirection, and built in commands: "exit", "cd", and "path"

 ## Installation
 Compile with a c compiler.